Advance Your Career By Earning Your Bachelor's Degree

 - Demonstrate an ethical mindset and exercise professional responsibility in a global context

-The Bachelor of Science degree in General Studies allows you to customize a degree plan to meet your personal and professional goals.
+The distance learning Bachelor of Science degree in General Studies allows you to customize a degree plan to meet your personal and professional goals.
 As such, there are a number of careers and industries that may be of interest to you after graduation.
 After the completion of the program, you may want to consider careers in some of the following industries: